-Choose a waterlily or waterlilies of the size that will give your pond at least a 50% coverage in 3 years. ie. the spread on the description page adds to 50% of your surface area.
+Choose a waterlily or waterlilies of the size that will give your pond at least a 50% coverage in 3 years using the spread details on the description page of each waterlily variety.

 If you have built a large pond that needs to look mature quickly then plant 3x 1 litre baskets of each variety into a contour basket (if your pond has a liner in it) as this will give a stronger look to the clump as it grows.

 - Tall plants in a linered pond will often blow over as they grow.
 Add 3x 1 litre baskets to one contour basket and fill all the surrounding space within the contour basket with gravel, this will add ballast to the group and the 3 baskets of plants will remain standing upright as the base is heavier.

 The other use for this contour basket and gravel method is to solve the problem of too deep a shelf in a pond.
 If you have a shelf 25-30cm (10-12inches deep) and the plants you want to purchase like less water over their heads they need to be raised up.

 - You could place them on a block wrapped in spare liner or you could add gravel to the base of the contour basket and place the planted baskets on the top of this gravel so the plant crowns were in the right amount of water.